useflow-sh/useflow/README.md

 **Built-in Adapters:**

-- `kvJsonStorageAdapter()` - Works with localStorage, sessionStorage, AsyncStorage, or any key-value store
+- `kvStorageAdapter()` - Works with localStorage, sessionStorage, AsyncStorage, or any key-value store
 - `createMemoryStorage()` - In-memory storage for testing

 **Features:**